Trini Christmas Food: A Festival on a Plate

 The Trini Table: A Cultural Carnival

-Of course, a Trini Christmas isn’t just about the staples.
+Beyond the staples, a Trini Christmas table reflects the country itself.
 Our festive tables reflect the melting pot of cultures that make us who we are.
-You might find creamy macaroni pie, fragrant callaloo, curried dishes, or Chinese-style fried rice.
-Whether it’s Indian, African, European, or Chinese influences, our Christmas spread is a joyful celebration of our roots.
+You might find creamy macaroni pie, fragrant callaloo, curried dishes, stewed chicken, Chinese-style fried rice or roasted vegetables.

 The World on a Plate

-While we love our Trini favourites, the Christmas spirit of culinary indulgence is global.
-Think Mexican tamales, German stollen, or Italian panettone.
+While Trinis are fiercely loyal to our favourites, the Christmas spirit of culinary indulgence is global.
+Think Mexican tamales, German stollen or Italian panettone.
 Like our beloved pastelles and black cake, these dishes carry the traditions of their lands, uniting us all through the universal language of food.

 It’s All About the Lime